How to Care for Your PICC Line at Home

-• To give IV fluids and blood products.
+• To give you fluids or blood products.

 • To take blood samples often.

-• If there is trouble placing a peripheral intravenous (PIV) catheter.
+• If there's trouble placing a peripheral intravenous (PIV) catheter.

-If cared for properly, a PICC can remain in place for many months.
-Having a PICC can allow you to go home from the hospital sooner and continue treatment at home.
-Medicines and PICC care can be managed at home by a family member, caregiver, or home health care team.
+Medicines and PICC care can be managed at home with the help of a family member, caregiver, or home health care team.

 How to care for your PICC